Allergy: Other testing

+An applied kinesiologist demonstrating a manual muscle test (MMT), which is ineffective in cases of allergies.

 Challenge testing: Challenge testing is when tiny amounts of a suspected allergen are introduced to the body orally, through inhalation, or via other routes.
 Except for testing food and medication allergies, challenges are rarely performed.
 When this type of testing is chosen, it must be closely supervised by an allergist.

 Elimination/challenge tests: This testing method is used most often with foods or medicines.
-A patient with a suspected allergen is instructed to modify his diet to totally avoid that allergen for a set time.
-If the patient experiences significant improvement, he may then be "challenged" by reintroducing the allergen, to see if symptoms are reproduced.
+A patient with a suspected allergen is instructed to avoid it entirely for a set time.
+If the patient experiences significant improvement, he may then be "challenged" by reintroducing the allergen to see whether symptoms recur.

 Unreliable tests: There are other types of allergy testing methods that are unreliable, including applied kinesiology (allergy testing through muscle relaxation), cytotoxicity testing, urine autoinjection, skin titration (Rinkel method), and provocative and neutralization (subcutaneous) testing or sublingual provocation.

 Differential diagnosis

 Before a diagnosis of allergic disease can be confirmed, other plausible causes of the presenting symptoms must be considered.
 Vasomotor rhinitis, for example, is one of many illnesses that share symptoms with allergic rhinitis, underscoring the need for professional differential diagnosis.
 Once a diagnosis of asthma, rhinitis, anaphylaxis, or other allergic disease has been made, there are several methods for discovering the causative agent of that allergy.